bsmirdec/spotify-playlist-downloader/readME.md

 ## How to run the spotify-playlist-downloader executable

-- First, copy the file at a selected location on your laptop.
+- First, copy the file called **spotify-playlist-downloader** at a selected location on your laptop.
 - Then, using the terminal and the "cd" command, go to the actual folder where you put the file.
 Here is an exemple of command :

 ```